mnbrshd/portfolio/README.md

 This repository is to act like a high level overview of the machine learning projects I've worked on.
 Each project's `README.md` should act as a full description of the project, but I'll provide a short description here for convenience.
 Links are provided to projects whose code can be made public.

 ## Projects List
+- [Inpainting to restore damaged photos using OpenCV]
+- [Detect blur in photos using OpenCV]
+- [Facial Recognition using OpenCV]

 ## Courses List